Saldus: Early history

+World War II

+Prior to invasion by the Nazis, Saldus had a large Jewish population.
+Nazi troops entered the city on 29 June 1941, and subsequently arrested around 100 Jewish men from the population, who were later shot and killed in the Veide forest, around 1 km from Saldus.
+Following the initial arrests, around 200 more were imprisoned in the local synagogue and prison, where they were transported to Baltezers Lake (4 km from Saldus) and shot by Sicherheitsdienst, helped by local non-Jewish residents.

 Economy

 Saldus has developed itself as an important cultural, educational, business and trade center.
 There are about 500 approved companies operating in Saldus, with main branches in building construction, wood processing, and food processing.

 These days Saldus also boasts a very active cultural life, featuring local musicians, poets, painters, and artists.

-Tourism

 Hymn

 The official hymn of the city, written by Ēriks Ķiģelis and Māris Čaklais, is ‘’Saldus saule’’ (English: Saldus Sun).

 On November 18, 2018, 32 years since its release in 1986, the song was finally publicly acknowledged as the official hymn.

 Education

 The city boasts an active cultural and social life.
 In the center of it has always been Education.
 Home to schools of the future and the past.
 All educational institutions are coed.

 Since 1946 Saldus has been home to the Saldus School of Music.
 In 1984 Saldus Art School was founded.

 On March 22, 2013 the Saldus Art School moved to the newly built building.

 Up until 2016, there were 2 high schools in the city: Saldus Gymnasium (ex 1.st High School) and Saldus Secondary High School.
 Saldus Gymnasium was terminated and never started the school year in 2016.
 Saldus Secondary High School was re-named Saldus High School.